 Lately, the press has been beating their drums about the winding down of QE3 (Quantitative Easing 3) and the fancy name for the process is called ‘tapering’.
 The pundits insist inflation is soon to follow.
-After all of this money printing, certainly inflation is on the horizon, right?
+After all of this money printing, certainly, inflation is on the horizon, right?

-How does QE3 affect the economy?
+How does tapering (QE3) affect the economy?

 1) Provide stability to the financial markets and

-2) Control inflation.
+2) Control inflation

 It could be argued that when push comes to shove (and it often does) the Fed will temporarily disregard inflation if stability is in question.
 We are now nearing the end of that precise type of cycle.
 After the entire system came into question in 2007-2008, stability to the markets took center stage.

 In the past, monetary policy was generally concentrated in the short end of the yield curve (short-term interest rates) in hopes that long-term rates would follow in unison.
-Quantitative Easing ( QE, QE2, QE3) is aimed directly at long-term rates, intentionally relieving rates on mortgages, which is where the root of the previous ‘easy money’ crisis began.
-Mortgage burdens have eased significantly since, as millions of homeowners used this window of low long term rates to refinance their debt and immediately improve current cash flow.
+However, Quantitative Easing ( QE, QE2, QE3) is aimed directly at long-term rates.
+It intentionally relieves rates on mortgages, which is where the root of the previous ‘easy money’ crisis began.
+Mortgage burdens have eased significantly since, as millions of homeowners used this window of low long-term rates to refinance their debt and immediately improve current cash flow.

-Does quantitative easing definitively cause inflation?
+Does tapering definitively cause inflation?

 As a matter of fact, they should actually slow the economy as borrowing costs rise.
 The Fed realizes if they just turn off the spigot overnight, they would shock the system.
-It should be noted that the average amount of cash on hand at corporations has swelled to over 20% of assets!
-The odds of these companies borrowing needs pushing interest rates significantly higher seems far fetched.
+Also, it should be noted that the average amount of cash on hand at corporations has swelled to over 20% of assets!
+The odds of these companies borrowing needs pushing interest rates significantly higher seems far-fetched.
 Will these companies really need to rush out to borrow!?!
 UNLIKELY… A normalization of interest rates will probably allow these companies to put their money to work by lending (buying debt)!

 Demographics at work…

 The re-normalization of interest rates is a welcome sign that the economy is continuing in the right direction.
-The fact that the Fed believes it could now address the possibility of inflation, is encouraging.
-Quantitative easing has dramatically helped people and institutions refinance their debt obligations and improve cash flow when money was tight.
+Furthermore, the fact that the Fed believes it could now address the possibility of inflation, is encouraging.
+Quantitative Easing has dramatically helped people and institutions refinance their debt obligations and improve cash flow when money was tight.
 “Tapering” will allow those awash in ‘cash’ to put their money back to work without shocking the system.
 The combination of demographics and historically large amounts of cash on hand will blunt most inflation pressures caused by a ‘normalizing’ of the interest rate environment.